 Modify the paragraphs as follows (CID 1903, 1904):

-In the SU-MIMO BF setup subphase, the initiator shall send a MIMO BF Setup frame (see 9.6.22.4) with the SU/MU field set to 0, the Non-reciprocal/Reciprocal MIMO Phase field set to 0 and the Initiator field set to 1 to the responder.
-In case of channel aggregation, the Channel Aggregation Requested subfield of the MIMO FBCK-REQ field in the MIMO BF Setup frame should set to 1.
-The TA field and the RA field of the MIMO BF Setup frame shall be set to the MAC addresses of the initiator and the responder, respectively.
-The MIMO BF Setup frame shall indicate a unique dialog token in the Dialog Token field for identifying SU-MIMO BF training and the number of transmit sector combinations requested for the initiator link (Ntsc(I)) in the Number of TX Sector Combinations Requested subfield of the MIMO FBCK-REQ field.
-The MIMO BF Setup frame shall also indicate whether time domain channel response is requested as part of SU-MIMO BF feedback in the Channel Measurement Requested subfield of the MIMO FBCK-REQ field.
-If the time domain channel response is requested as part of SU-MIMO BF feedback, the Channel Measurement Requested subfield of the MIMO FBCK-REQ field shall be set to 1 and the Number of Taps Requested subfield of the MIMO FBCK-REQ field shall indicate the number of channel taps requested in time domain channel response.The L-TX-RX field and the Requested EDMG TRN-Unit M field of the MIMO BF Setup frame shall indicate the number of TRN subfields requested for receive AWV training in the following responder SMBT subphase.
+In the SU-MIMO BF setup subphase, the initiator shall send a MIMO BF Setup frame (see 9.6.22.4) with the TA field and the RA field set to the MAC addresses of the initiator and the responder, respectively.
+The MIMO BF Setup frame shall indicate a unique dialog token in the Dialog Token field for identifying SU-MIMO BF training.
+In the MIMO Setup Control element (see 9.4.2.259) of the MIMO BF Setup frame, the SU/MU and Non-reciprocal/Reciprocal MIMO Phase fields shall be set to 0 and the Initiator field shall be set to 1.
+The L-TX-RX field and the Requested EDMG TRN-Unit M field shall indicate the number of TRN subfields requested for receive AWV training in the following responder SMBT subphase.
+The number of transmit sector combinations requested for the initiator link (Ntsc(I)) shall be indicated in the Number of TX Sector Combinations Requested subfield of the MIMO FBCK-REQ field.
+Whether time domain channel response is requested as part of SU-MIMO BF feedback shall be indicated in the Channel Measurement Requested subfield of the MIMO FBCK-REQ field.
+If the time domain channel response is requested as part of SU-MIMO BF feedback, the Channel Measurement Requested subfield of the MIMO FBCK-REQ field shall be set to 1 and the Number of Taps Requested subfield of the MIMO FBCK-REQ field shall indicate the number of channel taps requested in time domain channel response.
+In case of channel aggregation, the Channel Aggregation Requested subfield of the MIMO FBCK-REQ field should be set to 1.
 Additionally, based on the SNRs of the transmit sectors collected from the responder in the SISO phase, the initiator may select a subset of candidate transmit sectors per DMG antenna to reduce the initiator SMBT training time.
 Each DMG antenna should have the similar number of candidate transmit sectors in order to avoid biasing a DMG antenna.

 …